Miami Student Loan Defense Lawyer

 However, there is an option for borrowers in dire straits.
 You must prove to the court repayment of these loans is an undue hardship.
 Applying the Brunner test, the bankruptcy court will weigh whether you are living in poverty, have made a good faith effort to repay your student loans and your current financial situation is likely to continue for a substantial portion of the loan life.
 Those with terminal or disabling illnesses who are no longer able to work are usually the most likely to be granted their request.

-If you're battling debt collection or unfair reporting in Miami or the surrounding areas contact Jacobs Keeley Trial Lawyers for a confidential appointment to discuss your rights.
+If you’re battling debt collection or unfair reporting in Miami or the surrounding areas contact our Miami student loan defense lawyers for a confidential appointment to discuss your rights.